I Love My Wife (film): Reception

 The film was a commercial and critical disaster.
 “It was the first time I got a poor review in the trades, and I felt they were reviewing the character and not me,” Gould said.
 “He ended up alone, and it was very sad.
 It got some good reviews.
 I know Charles Champlin liked it a lot.”

 A. H. Weiler of The New York Times thought that the romance, "running down aimlessly from a promising start, ends nowhere as the indecisive medico is seen in the process of making another quick conquest."
 Arthur D. Murphy of Variety wrote that the film "blows its impact after about two zesty reels, and the Universal release meanders to a conclusion which leaves no leading characters with any real audience sympathy.
 Brenda Vaccaro's featured performance is excellent though not in context with Robert Kaufman's poorly-structured, but well-dialogued original screenplay."
 Charles Champlin of the Los Angeles Times, as Gould accurately recalled, praised the film as "a harshly funny picture.
 The young Gould ... is once again an expert comic actor with an ability to move naturally from overstatement to understatement, from farce to naturalism."
 Gene Siskel of the Chicago Tribune also liked the film, giving it three stars out of four and writing, "When 'I Love My Wife' turns from comedy to commentary the pace slackens and the movie seems overly long at 95 minutes.
 But unlike the much more flashy 'Diary of a Mad Housewife' there is an intelligence to this effort.
 Gould is restrained, a quality he often lacks."

 Gould said, “It’s the only feature that I’ve done for Universal.
 And when Universal bought back all the rights to it, they came to me.
-It was post- Glimpse of Tiger and I had no money, and they wanted to buy my percentage of the film back.
+It was post- A Glimpse of Tiger and I had no money, and they wanted to buy my percentage of the film back.
 And they offered, for all I know it was either $1,500, $7,500, or $15,000.
 And I said, ‘I can’t even buy a new car with that!’
 So I was the only one outside Universal that retained a right.
 I made more money than they offered me.”